uclahs-cds/package-moPepGen/docs/file-format.md

 ENSG0004  789  CI-ENST0004-I3                .    .    .     .
 OFFSET=0;LENGTH=112;INTRON=1;TRNASCRIPT=ENST0004;GENE_SYMBOL=SYMB4
 ```

-Technically, circRNAs are not variants that alters the gene/transcript sequence.
-We here still use the GVF file format to tr The `Info` column must contain the following fields:
+circRNAs are not variants that are added to the transcript variant graph, thus the `REF` and `ALT` columns should be kept empty as ".".
+The `INFO` column must contain the following fields.

 + **`OFFSET`**: The offset of each fragment after the `start` position of the gene.
 Each segment can be either an exon or an intron.
 + **`LENGTH`**: The length of each fragment.
 + **`INTRON`**: The indices of fragments that are introns.
-+ **`TRANSCRIPT`** The transcript ID that is able to generate this circRNA (e.g. contains all exons and introns of the circRNA.)
++ **`TRANSCRIPT`** The transcript ID of a transcript that is able to generate this circRNA (e.g. contains all exons and introns of the circRNA).
 + **`GENE_SYMBOL`** The name of the gene.

 The ID of circRNAs consists of two components.
 They all start with \<transcript_id>-circRNA or \<transcript_id>-ciRNA where `transcript_id` is the value from the `CHROM` column.
-Following that is the information for each fragment including E (exon) or I (intron) and the index of the fragment.
-For example,ENSG0001-circRNA-E2-I2-E3 is made up of the second exon, the second intron, and the third exon of the gene ENSG0001.
+Following that is the information for each fragment, indicating whether it is an exon (E) or intron (I) and the index of the fragment.
+For example, `ENSG0001-circRNA-E2-I2-E3` is made up of the second exon, the second intron, and the third exon of the gene ENSG0001.

 ## 2 Variant Peptide FASTA

 In moPepGen, the headers of the final output variant peptide FASTA contain the transcript IDs and variants associated with this variant peptide.
-The header of a peptide record starts with the transcript ID, followed by the gene ID and gene symbol, and the variant IDs that it is associated with, separated by '|'.
-The Variant IDs are defined in the GVF files.
+The header of a peptide record starts with the transcript backbone ID and is followed by the variant IDs that it is associated with, separated by '|'.
+The variant IDs are defined in the GVF files.
 In some cases, several non-canonical peptides from the same transcript may share the same variants.
 This is most common in cases of peptide miscleavages.
 In addition, a frameshifting variant may cause multiple non-canonical peptides.
-An integer index is thus always added to the end to resolve redundancies.
+An integer index is thus always added to the end of each header entry to resolve redundancies.

-If the same peptide is found in multiple transcripts, the annotation is separated by space.
+If the same peptide is found in multiple transcripts, all are documented as separate entries in the fasta header, separated by space.

 ```
 >ENST0001|SNV-110-C-A|1